Aung Thu (footballer): Police Tero (loan)

 In November 2017, Aung Thu signed on as a loan for Thailand club Police Tero formally known as BEC Tero Sasana for the 2018 season.
 He scored goals and assisted others in theirs; he was recognized as the league player of the month.
 His goal during the Thai League Week 11 against Sukhothai FC is considered one of the top 5 goals of the round.

 Muangthong United (loan)

 Aung Thu joined Muangthong United on loan for the 2019 season with options.

 Buriram United

 In December 2020, Aung Thu signed for Thai League Giant Club Buriram United for US$50,000.
-On 26 December 2020, he made his debut with Buriram United in 2-0 away win against Chonburi.
+On 26 December 2020, he made his debut with Buriram United in 2–0 away win against Chonburi.
 In December 2022, Aung Thu cancelled the contract with Buriram United.

+Lamphun Warriors F.C.

+After cancelled the contract with Buriram United.Aung Thu signed for Thai League 1 Club Lamphun Warriors.

+Uthai Thani

+On 12 July 2023, Aung Thu signed for Thai League 1 Club Uthai Thani.